Wicket-keeper: Substitutes

 Substitutes were previously not allowed to keep wicket, but this restriction was lifted in the 2017 edition of the Laws of Cricket.

 This rule was sometimes suspended, by agreement with the captain of the batting side.
 For example, during the England–New Zealand Test match at Lord's in 1986, England's specialist keeper, Bruce French, was injured while batting during England's first innings.
 England then used four keepers in New Zealand's first innings: Bill Athey kept for the first two overs; 45-year-old veteran Bob Taylor was pulled out of the sponsor's tent to keep for overs 3 to 76; Bobby Parks, the Hampshire keeper, was called up for overs 77 to 140; and Bruce French kept wicket for the final ball of the innings.

 Arthur Jones was the first substitute to keep wicket in a Test match, when he did so against Australia at The Oval in 1905.
-Virat Kohli once happened to substitute MS Dhoni, as the latter had to attend for his nature's call.
-This incident happened in 2015 during India vs Bangladesh ODI match.
+Virat Kohli substituted for keeper MS Dhoni when the latter needed a toilet break during a 2015 ODI match between India and Bangladesh.

 Playing without a wicket-keeper

-There is no rule stating a team must play a wicket-keeper.
+There is no rule stating a team must play with a wicket-keeper.
 On 5 June 2015 during a T20 Blast game between the Worcestershire Rapids and the Northamptonshire Steelbacks, Worcestershire chose not to play a wicket-keeper in the 16th over of the match.
 Their keeper, Ben Cox, became an extra fielder at fly slip while spinner Moeen Ali bowled.
-The umpires consulted with each other and agreed that there was nothing in the rules to prevent it from happening.
+The umpires consulted with each other and agreed that there was nothing in the Laws to prevent it from happening.

-Leading international wicket-keepers
+Leading male international wicket-keepers

 Test

 The following are the top 10 wicket-keepers by total dismissals in Test cricket.